 Beauty treatments like manicures, pedicures, waxing and fake tans are included too.
 So that’s pretty much everything covered – from head to toe.

-These polices protect your business, no one else’s.
+These policies protect your business, no one else’s.
 And since it’s you who knows your business best, you’re the one best-placed to decide on the right level of cover.

 A good starting point is to think about what you do, how you do it, and what could go wrong.
+How many clients do you have and where do you style their hair?
 What’s the worst that could happen or the most expensive mistake you could make (or be accused of making)?

 Bear in mind that your legal defence can cost many tens of thousands of pounds... and that’s before the compensation bill from your client rolls in.
 Your level of cover has to be enough to take care of the lot – so really, you can’t ever have too much.

-Malpractice: bodily injury, illness or death of clients caused by your negligence.
+Malpractice: covers physical or mental injury, illness or death of clients caused by negligence or error.
+Like accidentally cutting a client’s ear with your scissors during a trim.

 Because it covers your business against third-party claims for injuries or property damage.